josedelinux/openwrt-jdk/README.md

 ## Get your openwrt run openjdk(musl-based)

-this scripts will automatically download musl-based openwrt-jdk to current directory
+this scripts will automatically download musl-based openjdk to current directory

 it works on my raspberry pi 3b+ , my Minecraft server(papermc)  works fine too